General U(N) gauge transformations in the realm of covariant Hamiltonian field theory: Abstract

 \section{Abstract}

 {A consistent, local coordinate formulation of covariant Hamiltonian field theory is presented.
 While the covariant canonical field equations are equivalent to the Euler-Lagrange field equations, the covariant canonical transformation theory offers more general means for defining mappings that preserve the action functional --- and hence the form of the field equations --- than the usual Lagrangian description.
 Similar to the well-known canonical transformation theory of point dynamics, the canonical transformation rules for fields are derived from generating functions.
-As an interesting example, we work out the generating function of type $F_{2}$ of a general local U$(N)$ gauge transformation and thus derive the most general form of a Hamiltonian density $\HC_{3}$ that is {\em form-invariant\/} under {\em local\/} U$(N)$ gauge transformations.}
+As an interesting example, we work out the generating function of type $F_{2}$ of a general local U$(N)$ gauge transformation and thus derive the most general form of a Hamiltonian density $\HC_{3}$ that is {\em form-invariant\/} under {\em local\/} U$(N)$ gauge transformations.
+As a result, a generalized gauge-invariant Dirac-Lagrangian $\LC_{3}$ is obtained that includes the description of Pauli-coupling of an $N$-tuple of fermions with the set of bosonic gauge fields.}